algosup/2024-2025-project-3-quickest-path-team-5/documents/technical_specifications/TechnicalSpecifications.md

 ###### Types of Pointers and Their Representations

 1. `Next and Previous Pointers:`
-   - Represented by `half-headed arrows`.
+   - Represented by `half-headed arrows`[.][3]
-   - These pointers are used to navigate between sibling nodes in a circular doubly linked list.
+   - These pointers are used to navigate between sibling nodes in a circular doubly linked list[.][3]
-   - Each node in the heap maintains links to its next and previous sibling nodes for efficient traversal.
+   - Each node in the heap maintains links to its next and previous sibling nodes for efficient traversal[.][3]

 2. `Child and Parent Pointers:`
-   - Represented by `half-headed full arrows`.
+   - Represented by `half-headed full arrows`[.][3]
-   - Child pointers point to the first child of a node, while parent pointers point back to the node's parent.
+   - `Child pointers` point to the first child of a node, while parent pointers point back to the node's parent[.][3]
-   - These relationships help maintain the hierarchical structure of the heap.
+   - These relationships help maintain the hierarchical structure of the heap[.][3]

 ---

 ###### Arrowhead Styles for Distinguishing Pointer Types

 - `Filled Arrowheads:`
-  - Denote `next` and `child` pointers.
+  - Denote `next` and `child` pointers[.][3]
-  - For example, a filled arrow pointing to a node signifies a connection to either the next sibling or the first child.
+  - For example, a filled arrow pointing to a node signifies a connection to either the next sibling or the first child[.][3]

 - `White Arrowheads:`
-  - Denote `previous` and `parent` pointers.
+  - Denote `previous` and `parent` pointers[.][3]
-  - These help indicate backward relationships in both sibling and parent-child relationships.
+  - These help indicate backward relationships in both sibling and parent-child relationships[.][3]

 ---

 ###### Synthesis of Child Pointers

 - `Representation of Child Relationships:`
-  - In diagrams, child pointers are often "synthesized," meaning all children of a node may appear to have direct connections to the parent.
+  - In diagrams, `child pointers` are often "synthesized," meaning all children of a node may appear to have direct connections to the parent[.][3]
-  - In reality, only `one child pointer` is stored per node.
-This pointer leads to the first child, from which siblings can be navigated using the next and previous pointers.
+  - In reality, only one `child pointer` is stored per node[.][3]
+This pointer leads to the first child, from which siblings can be navigated using the next and previous pointers[.][3]

 - `Sibling Navigation:`
-  - Since sibling nodes are part of a circular doubly linked list, additional child pointers are unnecessary.
-Siblings can be found through the next and previous pointers.
+  - Since sibling nodes are part of a circular doubly linked list, additional `child pointers` are unnecessary[.][3]
+Siblings can be found through the next and previous pointers[.][3]

 ---

 ###### Marking and Minimum Identification

 - `Marked Nodes:`
-  - Marked nodes, which are nodes that have lost a child since their last connection to a parent, are represented as `grey`.
+  - Marked nodes, which are nodes that have lost a child since their last connection to a parent, are represented as `grey`[.][3]
-  - These nodes indicate that a cascading cut may be necessary if they lose another child.
+  - These nodes indicate that a cascading cut may be necessary if they lose another child[.][3]

 - `Minimum Node:`
-  - The minimum node is the root node with the smallest key.
+  - The minimum node is the root node with the smallest key[.][3]
-  - It is typically highlighted in diagrams to differentiate it from other nodes.
+  - It is typically highlighted in diagrams to differentiate it from other nodes[.][3]

 ## 4. Detailed Design